Penguins' Sidney Crosby's Historic Moment Had Unsung Hero

 Crosby deserved every cheer.
 Lemieux deserved every word spoken.
 But Silovs deserved recognition, too — at least a third star, and certainly a place in the story.

 Because sometimes, history needs a quiet hero.
-And on the biggest night in Penguins franchise history, Artur Silovs made sure it happened.
+And on the biggest night in Penguins franchise history, Arturs Silovs made sure it happened.

 Make sure you bookmark Breakaway On SI for the latest news, exclusive interviews, recruiting coverage, and more!